Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 Consequently, the leader's problem defined by \eqref{eq:pb-leader-example} becomes

-Unfortunately, the literature on the optimal control problem of FBSDEs is quite scarce and, to the best of our knowledge, is not able to accommodate the scenario described above, see for instance \citean{yong2010optimality} or \citean{wu2013general}.
+Unfortunately, the literature on the optimal control problem of FBSDEs is quite scarce and, to the best of our knowledge, is not able to accommodate the closed-loop scenario described above, see for instance \cite{yong2010optimality} or \cite{wu2013general}.
 Nevertheless, to continue the reformulation of the leader's problem, one can write the BSDE in \eqref{eq:ACL-follower-example} as a forward SDE for a given initial condition $y_0 \in \R$, and thus consider the following SDE system

 for some $(\alpha,Z) \in \Ac \times \Zc$.
-However, by doing so, one needs to take into account an additional constraint, namely a stochastic target constraint, in order to ensure that the equality $Y_T = X_T$ holds with probability one at the end of the game.
-More precisely, one of the main results of our paper, stated for the general framework in \Cref{prop.equivformulationleader}, is that the leader's problem originally defined here by \eqref{eq:pb-leader-example} is equivalent to the following stochastic target problem
+However, by doing so, one needs to take into account an additional constraint, in order to ensure that the equality $Y_T = X_T$ holds with probability one at the end of the game.
+More precisely, one of the main results of our paper, stated for the general framework in \Cref{prop.equivformulationleader}, is that the leader's problem originally defined here by \eqref{eq:pb-leader-example} is equivalent to the following stochastic \textit{control and target} problem